During the reading section of the OET exam, it is likely that you will face many unfamiliar vocabularies.

-“Over a century of sleep research has revealed numerous undesirable outcomes from staying awake too long.”
+“Over a century, Sleep research has revealed many undesirable outcomes from staying awake for too long.”
 (Emphasis added)

 Here is some key information, then.
-Rather than adenosine levels being the “be-all and end-all of sleep deprivation’s effects on the brain or body” there are “numerous undesirable outcomes from staying awake too long.”
+Rather than adenosine levels being the “be-all and end-all of sleep deprivation’s effects on the brain or body”.
+There are many undesirable outcomes from staying awake too long.”

-So, from looking at the wider context of the text, we can see the contrast: if there are numerous outcomes, that means that what is being stated is that adenosine levels are not the only outcome of sleep deprivation’s effects.
+So, from looking at the wider context of the text, we can see the contrast.
+If there are many outcomes, that means that what is being stated is that adenosine levels are not the only outcome of sleep deprivation’s effects.
 Therefore our original phrase “by no means the be-all and end-all” essentially means not all of or not the entirety of.
 Or, as the OET test puts it: